flounders/lambdaPass/README.md

 ## Dependencies

-You will need the C headers for GPGME.
-On Ubuntu you can install this dependency by running `sudo apt-get install libgpgme11-dev`, but other package managers will obviously be different.
+You will need the C headers for GPGME, and the standard C++ libary for some Haskell packages.
+On Ubuntu you can install GPGME's headers by running `sudo apt-get install libgpgme11-dev`, but other package managers will obviously be different.
+Most distributions should have the standard C++ library installed, but you mileage may vary.
 Other dependencies are aeson, h-gpgme and optparse-applicative which Cabal will install for you using the commands below.